 Athlete Training and Health Overview

 Our mission is to provide a world-class training environment for athletes and adults of all fitness levels utilizing learnings from our scientific research in human performance.
-Our forward-thinking approach to collaboration with hospital systems, professional sports teams, universities and independent school districts is setting new standards for health and performance training.
+Our forward-thinking approach to collaborate with hospital systems, professional sports teams, universities and independent school districts is setting new standards for health and performance training.
 We invest heavily in the post-graduate education of our coaches, who in turn develop evidence-led training programs that are guaranteed to deliver sustainable results.
 Our state-of-the-art facilities feature best-in-class turf fields, pro-style weight rooms and cutting-edge technology to exceed the needs of our athletes, communities and healthcare partners.

 As an Applied Performance Coach based in a Memorial Hermann facility (50%) and within the ATH Katy training center (50%), your role will be geared towards “hands-on” coaching in a clinical and performance environment.
 The role is split 2.5 days at each location.
 Primary responsibilities and a summary of each location include:

 Memorial Hermann Memorial City ISMI: Coaching healthy athletes in creative ways to simulate biomechanics of their sport as well as injured athletes who plan to return to sport after injury and prevent re-injury.
 Assisting and observation of Physical Therapists will be your primary role as you integrate into this clinically based environment.
 Once you begin to take on referrals from Physical Therapists you will be expected to continue implementing coaching under their guidance to ensure patient safety and proper progressions/regressions.
 Performance coaches are responsible for internal customer service needs, with an emphasis on on-the-floor deliverables, supporting client management and internal retention sales operations.
 Within ATH Katy training center you will act as a performance coach